Why did you decide to join Mott MacDonald?

 I have worked for Mott MacDonald for four years now and my proudest achievement to date would be leading a team of over 50 people on the design of Sydney’s first new Metro rail stations.
 What makes it special to me is that whilst many people on the team have come from all over the world to work on the project, the railway tunnel passes directly under an area of Sydney that is my childhood home.
 So I am literally working on an international rail project in my own back yard, which is a once in a lifetime event.

 What is your favourite pastime?

 My favourite pastime is golf, where I am trying to turn a 17 handicap into something lower, which takes time and patience.
 With a young family, the opportunity to play these days is a little more restricted, however when I do get the chance to practice or play it provides me with a way of clearing my mind of any stress or worries I may have.
-Golf is a game that requires you to continue to improve and I enjoy the challenge of working on and improving areas of my game by observing and emulating the good things that the pro's do.
+Golf is a game that requires you to continue to improve and I enjoy the challenge of working on and improving areas of my game.

 Where is your favourite place?

 My favourite place is Bronte Beach in Sydney as it was a place I was taken to from a very young age to swim and I still visit the ocean pool there regularly today.
 As a beach and a suburb, it has hardly changed since the 1980’s.

 I am inspired by the feeling you get when you genuinely solve a problem which initially presented itself as a challenge.
 I have learnt that solutions to problems are always there.
 You just need to remain calm and persevere.